The function of a Storage Tank

 Tank Mixers and heaters

-When on a tank, a mixer or a tube bundle heater is installed via a nozzle, orientation of it shall provide adequate area for removal and easy movement to the outside of dike.
+When on a tank, a mixer or a tube bundle heater is installed via a nozzle, orientation of it shall provide adequate area for removal and easy movement to the outside of the dike.

 Fire Fighting Nozzles